The wait is over! The Flat Rock Playhouse will present its annual Dark Night Revue Fundraiser on Monday, August 13th, at 6:00 pm.

 What began as a few weeks of summer performances in 1940 is now a nine-month season of plays including Broadway musicals, comedy, drama, and theatre for young audiences.
 The Playhouse’s dual mission of producing the performing arts and providing education in the performing arts includes a professional series; a summer and fall college apprentice and intern program; and Studio 52, educational performing opportunities, camps, and a robust year-round family programming schedule.
 Flat Rock Playhouse now hosts over 98,000 patrons annually and is a significant contributor to the local economy and the Arts in North Carolina.
 Support and enjoy the Vagabond Spirit, full of passion and ingenuity, at Dark Nat Revue: Cultivating the Craft of the Arts!

 Dark Nat Revue: Cultivating the Craft of the Arts begins at 6:00 pm with craft beer and wine and gourmet food stations 6:00 pm – 7:30 pm along with an on-site raffle and an online auction that will close at the start of the show.
 The Dark Nat Revue Performance will begin at 7:30 PM.
-The online auction will open online two weeks before August 13th.
+The online auction is open now and can be found at qtego.net/qlink/flatrock.

 Catering is provided by Hubba Hubba Smokehouse, Ingles The Chef’s Kitchen, Cuisine Team, Season’s at Highland Lake, Travinia Italian Kitchen & Wine Bar, and Brandy’s on Main.